Enzeiy/AZ-Resume/README.md

 # Zean's Azure Resume
+This is the Azure Cloud Resume Challenge.
+The significance of this challenge is to test the skills and knowledge of aspiring cloud engineers in deploying and utilizing different tools and azure resouces.

-This Azure Cloud Resume is a static website hosted on an Azure Storage, built with a HTTP trigger visitor counter that runs on Azure Functions and CosmosDB.
-The project is also paired with Github for Continuous Integration and Continuous Delivery (CI/CD).
+This Azure Cloud Resume is a static website made of HTML, CSS, and JavaScript that is hosted in a Azure Storage.
+The project has an integrated visitor counter feature that is made with .NET and Azure Functions binded with Azure CosmosDB.
+The Project is also paired with Github that serves as version control for Continuous Integration and Continuous Delivery.

 This Project was referenced and guided by [Gwyneth Pena-Siguenza](https://github.com/madebygps).